ceph/ceph/doc/cephadm/adoption.rst

       cephadm adopt --style legacy --name osd.1
       cephadm adopt --style legacy --name osd.2

 #.
-Redeploy MDS daemons by telling cephadm how many daemons to run for
+Redeploy CephFS MDS daemons (if deployed) by telling cephadm how many daemons to run for
    each file system.
-List file systems by name with the command ``ceph fs ls``.
+List CephFS file systems by name with the command ``ceph fs ls``.
 Run the following command on the master nodes to redeploy the MDS
    daemons: